ocular-d/styleguide-editorial/docs/alt-text.md

 - Include alt text for links and images
 - Add an [empty alt text](https://www.w3.org/WAI/tutorials/images/decorative/ "Documentation about decorative images on W3C") for decorative images
+- Describe the content of the image instead of using the generic term "image".
+For example, "Screenshot of" or "Diagram of"
 - Keep alt text to a maximum of 10-15 words
 - If an image is so complicated that requires more than a short description to provide value to readers, consider providing a link to an explanatory text